veerod0804/liftoff-assignments/P2-Project_Outline/README.md

 Include what you will need to learn here

-Connecting to a weather and location API, find out if there is a site to pull businesses from based on locality, potentially learn Bulma framework if the team allows!
+Connecting to a weather and location API, find out if there is a site or API to pull businesses from based on locality, potentially learn Bulma framework if the team allows!

 ### Project Tracker